More Drugs May Not be the Answer to Opiate Addiction

 When those suffering from opiate addiction migrate to heroin, they immediately put themselves at risk for overdoses.
 These people are usually not accustomed to dealing with the varying potencies of heroin and can easily overdose.
 Around the country, some heroin overdoses have been attributed to this switch from prescription to street drugs.
 In Norman, Oklahoma, law enforcement officers watched as addicts in the area switched from Oxycontin to Mexican black tar heroin.

-Getting a Person Stably Off Opiates The Holistic Way
+Getting a Person Stably Off Opioids The Holistic Way

-There are short term drug rehabs that claim to put an addicted person through a recovery program in under a month.
-There are “medication assisted” programs for opiate addicts that prescribe months or, more often, years on synthetic opiates as a way of keeping an addicted person from using illegal means to get drugs.
+There are short-term drug rehabs that put an addicted person through a recovery program in under a month.
+There are “medication-assisted” programs for opiate addicts that prescribe months or, more often, years on synthetic opioids as a way of keeping an addicted person from using illegal means to get drugs.
 While a person is helped to stay out of jail and has control of the dosage he or she is receiving, this is no way to bring about sobriety.

 In fact, interviews with people on Suboxone, methadone or buprenorphine show that many of them continue to illicitly abuse drugs while they are taking the medication or that they only save a little of their drugs for an emergency (when they cannot get their hands on heroin) and sell the rest.
 It depends on how strictly run the addiction treatment program they are part of is.
 In some programs, the participants are drug tested and may be thrown out if they test positive for anything other than the drug they are administered.

 Holistic recovery means that a person’s whole life is addressed.
 Treatment is very different from giving a drug that covers up cravings by supplying other opiates.
 Holistic recovery means a person learns to deal with the life issues that might have started them using drugs in the first place.
 The physical damage done by addiction is also addressed.